Child Benefit and Guardian's Allowance: Obtaining information held by HMRC

 HMRC have issued a letter to Local Authorities advising that they will no longer provide claimants with written evidence of their child benefit entitlement.

-In addition, HMRC state that DWP have advised them that evidence of child benefit should only be sought from the claimant where there is doubt.
+HMRC state that DWP have advised them that evidence of child benefit should only be sought from the claimant where there is doubt.
 DWP encourage sight of bank statements or tax credit award notices where evidence is needed.